 - Raises levels of anandamide by Inhibiting its removal.
 Anandamide is an endocannabinoid that is called the neurotransmitter of bliss.
 More anandamide for your tissues means more bliss and balance for your body.

 - Activates serotonin receptors– called your neurotransmitter of happiness.
-Interestingly enough, serotonin about serotonin is not just found in your brain.
+Interestingly enough, serotonin is not just found in your brain.
 You have more serotonin receptors in your guts than you do in your head.
 CBDA helps strengthen the Gut-Brain connection by activating serotonin receptors.

 - Activates two of the most important receptors on the nucleus of your cells (PPARα & PPARγ).
 These nuclear receptors regulate what genes are on and off, and are directly linked to metabolism and how we process the food that we eat.